Microsoft Teams + Phone System

 - Or, Direct Routing (no additional MS costs, but costs from the carrier apply, often cheaper)

-- Plus, Audio Conferencing (if and as needed)
+- Audio Conferencing (if and as needed)

 - Toll-free (if and as needed)